Security Overview

 The Service runs within a controlled cloud network with defence-in-depth at the perimeter:

-- Security groups — network access to our compute and data resources is restricted by AWS security groups that allow only required ports and sources, with public exposure minimised.
+- Security groups: network access to our compute and data resources is restricted by network security groups that allow only required ports and sources, with public exposure minimised.

 6. Logging, monitoring & backups

-We maintain audit and security logging across the platform to record relevant access and administrative events, which supports investigation and accountability.
-We take regular backups of critical data to enable recovery in the event of data loss or corruption, and we monitor for operational and security events so that we can respond in a timely way.
-Security and diagnostic logs are retained for a limited period appropriate to detect, investigate, and respond to incidents, as described in our Privacy Policy.
+Administrative write actions (such as configuration, access and data changes made through the dashboard and staff console) are recorded in a tamper-evident, hash-chained audit log, so that an entry cannot be altered or removed without breaking the chain.
+Administrative read access is not yet audited: we do not currently produce a per-record log of who viewed what, and we are extending audit coverage to read access.
+We take regular backups of critical data to enable recovery in the event of data loss or corruption and we monitor for operational and security events so that we can respond in a timely way.
+Security and diagnostic logs are retained for a limited period appropriate to detect, investigate and respond to incidents, as described in our Privacy Policy.

 7. Payments & card data

-Billing on KairosAI uses a prepaid wallet in Indian Rupees: you top up your wallet in advance, and metered usage (such as voice minutes and messages) is debited against the balance.
-Wallet top-ups and payments are processed by Razorpay, a PCI-DSS compliant payment processor.
-Card and other sensitive payment credentials are handled by Razorpay within its compliant environment and never touch KairosAI servers — we receive only payment references and status needed to reconcile your wallet.
-Fees are exclusive of applicable taxes; KairosAI is not currently registered for Goods and Services Tax, and GST will be charged with tax invoices issued if and when KairosAI becomes GST-registered.
+Billing on KairosAI uses a prepaid wallet in Indian Rupees: you top up your wallet in advance and metered usage (such as voice minutes and messages) is debited against the balance.
+Wallet top-ups and payments are processed by our payment processor, a PCI-DSS compliant payment processor.
+Card and other sensitive payment credentials are handled by our payment processor within its compliant environment and never touch KairosAI servers: we receive only payment references and status needed to reconcile your wallet.
+Fees are exclusive of applicable taxes; KairosAI is not currently registered for Goods and Services Tax and GST will be charged with tax invoices issued if and when KairosAI becomes GST-registered.

-The safeguards described here are intended to satisfy the obligation under the DPDP Act to protect personal data with reasonable security safeguards.
+The safeguards described here are intended to satisfy the obligation under the DPDPA to protect personal data with reasonable security safeguards.
 Where KairosAI processes personal data on behalf of a business customer, the customer is the Data Fiduciary and KairosAI acts as a Data Processor on the customer’s documented instructions under our Data Processing Addendum.
-In the event of a personal data breach, we will act in accordance with the DPDP Act, including notifying affected parties and the Data Protection Board of India as required, and assisting our customers with their corresponding obligations.
+In the event of a personal data breach, we will act in accordance with the DPDPA, including notifying affected parties and the Data Protection Board of India as required and assisting our customers with their corresponding obligations.

 9. Our security posture & what we do not claim

 We believe in being precise about our maturity.
 KairosAI is an early-stage company and we are continuously strengthening our controls.
-As of the date above, we do not hold SOC 2, ISO/IEC 27001, or PCI-DSS certification in our own name, and we do not represent ourselves as certified under those frameworks.
-Card-data compliance is achieved by routing all card processing to Razorpay, our PCI-DSS compliant payment processor, so that regulated cardholder data never reaches our systems.
+As of the date above, we do not hold SOC 2, ISO/IEC 27001, or PCI-DSS certification in our own name and we do not represent ourselves as certified under those frameworks.
+Card-data compliance is achieved by routing all card processing to our payment processor, our PCI-DSS compliant payment processor, so that regulated cardholder data never reaches our systems.
 We are committed to maturing our programme over time and will update this page as our posture evolves.

 We welcome reports from security researchers and users who identify potential vulnerabilities in the Service.
 If you believe you have found a security issue, please report it to us at security@trykairos.in with enough detail to reproduce and assess the issue.
 We ask that you: